Contact open books with flexible pages: Introduction

 Theorem \ref{thm:main} can be seen as some sort of suspension of the classification results of Lazarev \cite{Laz}, who used symplectic homology to show that the homology of flexible fillings of contact manifolds given as boundaries of a specific flexible Weinstein domain are determined by the contact structure.
 Indeed using Lazarev's results we obtain the following:

-\begin{corollary}[Homology determined by the binding] Suppose that a contact manifold $(M,\xi)$ of dimension $2q{+}1 \ge 7$ is such that it vanishes on $2$-spheres; e.g.\ $c_1(\xi) = 0$.
-If $(M, \xi)$ admits a flexible supporting open book with binding $B$, then $H_q(M; \Z)$ is determined by the contact structure on $B$. \end{corollary} Finally, any compactly supported diffeomorphism $f \in \textrm{Diff}_c(W_{flex}) $ of a flexible filling $W_{flex}$ that preserves the formal symplectic class yields a loop of contact structures on the boundary.
-Such loops are obtained by applying the $h$-principle to deform the resulting Weinstein structure to the initial one and restricting to the boundary.
-Then if the action of $f$ on cohomology is non-trivial we have that the resulting loop is non-trivial in the space of contact structures on $M = \partial W_{flex}$ (cf.\ Theorem \ref{thm:loops}).
+\begin{corollary}[Homology determined by the binding] Suppose that $(M,\xi),(M,\xi')$ are contact manifolds of dimension $2q{+}1 \ge 7$ such that $c_1$ vanishes on $2$-spheres; e.g.\ $c_1(\xi) = 0$.
+If each contact manifold admits a flexible supporting open book with contactomorphic bindings, then $H_*(M; \Z) \cong H_*(M'; \Z)$. \end{corollary} Finally, any diffeomorphism which is the identity on a neighbourhood of the boundary and preserves the formal symplectic class yields a loop of contact structures on the boundary.
+Such loops are obtained by applying the $h$-principle to deform the pulled-back Weinstein structure to the initial one and restricting to the boundary.
+If this loop is trivial, then the diffeomorphism is isotopic to a sympectomorphism.
+However, using the results above we can deduce that if the action of $f$ on cohomology is non-trivial, then any resulting loop is non-trivial in the space of (flexible) contact structures on $M = \partial W_{flex}$ (cf.\ Theorem \ref{thm:loops}).